skhu101/SHERF/README.md

 The pretrained models and SMPL model are needed for inference.

-The pretrained models are put in [Google Drive](https://drive.google.com/file/d/1gqPu-ug46P4EUOqQDtysWIpcihj6I_Oe/view?usp=sharing) and [Baidu Pan (pin:pcd2)](https://pan.baidu.com/s/11Mj94iEDotLWSd53_DAa8g) for downloading.
+The pretrained models are put in [OneDrive](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155098117_link_cuhk_edu_hk/EX3z6WaWvRlAjQERUaNgGWIBcHsy8bnD74lCoCqT4Fuw6Q?e=IlVKmb) and [Baidu Pan (pin:gu1q)](https://pan.baidu.com/s/1yqZd0L1zAoc-YUY4YCD4dQ) for downloading.

 Register and download SMPL models [here](https://smpl.is.tue.mpg.de/).
 Put the downloaded models in the folder smpl_models.
 Only the neutral one is needed.
 The folder structure should look like